martinolsson/beernplay.se/games.md

 Great selection, right?!

-As you might know, all the games are free to play, we just ask you for some love, care and an ID to make sure the games return safe, sound and in one piece (or many).
+As you might know, all the board games are free to play, we just ask you for some love, care and an ID to make sure the games return safe, sound and in one piece (or many).

 </section>